opral/monorepo/CONTRIBUTING.md

 1. Clone inlangs repository.
 2. Open the repository folder in Visual Studio Code.
 3. Run `Dev Containers: Reopen in Container` via `CTRL + Shift + P` or `⌘ + Shift + P`.
-4. `npm install` to install dependencies
+4. `npm install` to install dependencies.
 5. `npm run dev` to run the development environment.
 6. `npm run test` to run the tests.
 7. `npm run build` to compile a production build.